 To gift a digital download, just enter the recipient’s email address during the checkout delivery step.

-In this Introduction to Logic course book, teens will learn about logic and the Christian worldview, the biblical basis for the laws of logic, if faith is contrary to reason, informal logical fallacies, and more.
+In this Introduction to Logic student course book, teens will learn about logic and the Christian worldview, the biblical basis for the laws of logic, if faith is contrary to reason, informal logical fallacies, and more.

 Checking for included items.

 Checking for discount packs.